-A letter to thank a friend.
+A letter to a cousin.

-- The following aspects of format must be included:

-- Address of sender

-- o Date

-- Greeting/Salutation

-- Suitable ending

-- The tone and register of the letter should be friendly and informal.

-- The candidate must express his/her gratitude.
+- The letter should have an introduction, a body and a conclusion. - The tone and register of the letter should be friendly and informal. - The following aspects of format must be included: - o Address of sender - o Date - Greeting/Salutation - Suitable ending - The candidate must encourage his/her cousin to enrol for these lessons. - The candidate may express his/her opinion about the benefits of enrolling for these music lessons.

-2.2 OBITUARY
+2.2 COVERING LETTER